-Each student is required to prepare and submit the Field Study Contract form to their instructor, signed by both the student and the site supervisor.
-The contract form describes the nature of the field study experience including the supervisor's responsibilities, benefits to the student and the host institution, and general expectations of field study students.
-In addition, the contract must include a specific plan for the student, which must include the following:
+Each student is required to prepare and submit the Field Study Contract and Field Study Plan to their instructor, signed by both the student and the site supervisor.
+The Field Study Contract form describes the nature of the field study experience including the supervisor's responsibilities, benefits to the student and the host institution, and general expectations of field study students.
+The Field Study Plan must include a specific plan for the student, which must include the following: